Race & Cultures

 About the Program

-The Race and Ethnic Cultures program in the UW-Whitewater College of Letters and Sciences offers a 24-credit minor designed to develop and deepen students' ability to understand, appreciate and articulate the experiences and cultures of racial and ethnic populations, especially those in the United States.
+The Race and Ethnic Studies program in the UW-Whitewater College of Letters and Sciences offers a 24-credit minor designed to develop and deepen students' ability to understand, appreciate and articulate the experiences and cultures of racial and ethnic populations, especially those in the United States.
 The minor also explores the contributions these groups have made to the country's development and to the world.
-The Race and Ethnic Cultures minor is composed of nine credits of African- American Studies, three credits of American Indian Studies, nine credits of Chicano Studies and three elective credits chosen from a list of approved relevant courses.
+The Race and Ethnic Studies minor is composed of nine credits of African- American Studies, three credits of American Indian Studies, nine credits of Chicano Studies and three elective credits chosen from a list of approved relevant courses.

 The College of Letters and Sciences is fully accredited by the North Central Association of Colleges and Secondary Schools.
 This accreditation applies to both undergraduate and graduate programs.